SmritiReddyy/SmritiReddyy/README.md

 ## Hi there 👋
 I'm Smriti Reddy.
 I'm currently pursuing my Master's in Computer Science at Northeastern University, focusing on software development and data analysis.
-I have a strong interest in cloud computing, web development, and data management.
+I have a strong interest in cloud computing, web development, machine learning and data management.

 ## 🚀 Skills